Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Discussion

 \subsection{Submission Overview}

 In the 2019 challenge all three tracks were very closely contested, with little separation between teams either in the quantitative or the radiologist evaluation phases.
 We observed this pattern to be reversed in the 2020 challenge, with one team assertively scoring the best in all evaluation phases.
 For some images in the 4X track, multiple radiologists said that they did not observe major differentiating aspects affecting the depiction of pathology in the submissions.
 However, when averaging the radiologists' rankings, radiologists preferred the method that had the highest-scoring on SSIM from AIRS Medical.
 We further observed that the AIRS model scored highest on Likert-type ratings of artifacts, sharpness, and CNR.
-This model also provided improvement over the baseline \cite{sriram2020end}, which had previously been demonstrated for clinical interchangeability at 4X for knee imaging \cite{recht2020using}.
+This model also provided improvement over the baseline~\cite{sriram2020end}, which had previously been demonstrated for clinical interchangeability at 4X for knee imaging~\cite{recht2020using}.
 Outside of the AIRS model, in the 4X and 8X tracks the second and third-place models scored very close together in both the quantitative and the qualitative evaluation phase.
 In some cases the SSIM scores for these two models were identical out to three decimal places.

 We observed decreases in performance in the Transfer track.
 Many participants struggled to adapt their models to the GE data with its lack of disk-written frequency oversampling.
 Although technically the GE scanner did not operate in any majorly different way than Philips and Siemens scanners (all use frequency oversampling), this simple aspect rendered many models useless in this track without modification.
 Another factor was a divergence in FLAIR methodology: our Philips and Siemens data used T2 FLAIR images, whereas the GE data had T1 FLAIR images.
 Modifications for correcting these effects seem not to be straightforward.
+We note that as designed the Transfer track primarily evaluated one type of transfer: generalization across vendors.
+This was the most commonly-cited type of transfer in feedback from the 2019 challenge, but future challenges may investigate other types of transfer.